 Do Bilingual Nurses Make More?

-However, because of the benefits associated with having bilingual nurses on staff, many employers do recognize their value and pay a higher salary to reward employees for their language skills.
+However, because of the benefits associated with having bilingual nurses on staff, many employers do recognize their value.
+Furthermore, employers also pay a higher salary to reward employees for their language skills.
 As a rule, though, a bilingual nurse’s salary will be based mostly on the person’s nursing education and experience.

-If you are negotiating for a raise based on your language experience, a 5-20% differential is considered standard for the actual time spent speaking to patients in another language.
+If you negotiate a raise based on your language experience, a 5-20% differential is standard.
+This amount calculates the time you spend speaking to patients in another language.
 For example, if your base salary is $70,000 and you spend 20% of your time with Spanish-speaking patients, the language differential would come to $700-2800 per year.